 "Season Of Lights" Christmas celebration

 We needed to create an uplifting and fun environment for employees of a company that had faced a tough year.
-This was an annual event and our client wanted to bring the CEO closer to the guests, elevate the appeal of the room upon entry and completely change the layout from previous years.
+This was an annual event and our client, E=MC2 was challenged to bring the CEO closer to the guests, elevate the appeal of the room upon entry and completely change the layout from previous years.

 The “Season Of Lights” Christmas celebration united two opposing design styles to create a decor environment that was truly one-of-a-kind.